MeganMai/Data-analytics-and-visutalization-with-SQL-and-Python/README.md

 1. The first quesiton is to find out who is the best performing country in the past 2 year (via Sales YTD and Sales Last Year).

 2. After that, extract the regional sales of the top performing country and investigate the related figures including Numbers of Customers, Average order Values, Total Sales Quota and created a Sale Category set based on numbers customer in each region.
-This task is conducted in SQL using INNER JOIN, CASE WHEN, AGGREGATION functions, SUB QUERIES, WHERE & GROUP BY
+This task is conducted in SQL using INNER JOIN, CASE WHEN, AGGREGATION functions, SUB QUERIES, WHERE, CASE WHEN & GROUP BY

 3. Ater transforming, we have a table including all details needed
 ![](https://github.com/MeganMai/Data-analytics-and-visutalization-with-SQL-and-Python/blob/main/Table%201_Regional_Sales_Combined_Data.PNG)